 The system automatically includes all current students, faculty, and staff located on campus, based on their presence in the UNI Directory.
 However, you should make sure the UNI Directory has up-to-date information for you.
 And if you want to be notified by cell phone, voice, and/or text-message, you'll need to make sure your cell number is included in the UNI Alert database.

 Changing your contact information

 If you want to change your emergency contact information, log in to MyUNIverse and click on Update my personal information/UNI Alert tab.
 You're the only person who can update this data.
 Please review it carefully.

 UNI Alert text-message software update

-UNI Alert text messages will now come to your cell phone from one of two phone numbers: 23177 or 63079.
+UNI Alert text messages will come to your cell phone from 319-273-4911.
 Please take a moment now to add "UNI Alert" as a contact with those phone numbers in your cell phone address book.

 Confidentiality laws don't prevent you from reporting a concern.
 Urgent or crisis situations may include, but are not limited to:

 A threat of harm to others.